WABG-TV: Programming

 Like many ABC affiliates in rural areas in the South and all ABC affiliates in Mississippi, WABG did not carry NYPD Blue when it first premiered, but on January 3, 1995, it began airing the series.
 In 1994, WABG was one of two ABC affiliates that did not air the Roseanne episode "Don't Ask, Don't Tell" that featured a same-sex kiss between Roseanne and guest star Mariel Hemingway.

 Newscasts

+WABG-TV has consistently provided local newscasts and has held the title of the number one ranked station in the Delta region, even after the launch of WXVT.
+At that time, WABG-DT2, known as "Delta Fox 10", did not produce any local news content, even though there were plans to launch a newscast early in the station's existence.
+With the introduction of WNBD, additional newscasts were added, including an expansion of the weekday morning show to a full two hours, which was broadcast simultaneously on both channels.
+In October 2012, WNBD started airing its newscasts at 6:30 p.m., featuring talent from WABG and covering regional news stories.
+In 2014, WABG began airing its newscasts in high definition, becoming the only station in the market to do so.